 According to the latest research, seniors should consume between 1.2 and 2.0 g protein for every kilogram of body weight per day.
 Calculate the right amount of protein requires by multiplying 1.0 g of protein per kilogram of body weight to get each day’s protein requirement for seniors.
 For example, if a person weighs 75 kilograms (weight in pounds divided by 2.2), their RDA sufficient protein consumption per day is 75 x 0.8 = 60 grams of protein per day.

-For expert advice, it is safe to consult a dietitian and follow the prescribed protein intake via a suggested meal plan.
+For expert advice, it is safe to consult a primary care physician or a dietitian and follow the prescribed protein intake via a suggested meal plan.

 For a protein-rich diet, animal-based protein sources are regarded as “complete,” because they include the required levels of each of the nine essential amino acids compared to plant-based proteins.